patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/ServiceCard/ServiceCard.md

 import { EllipsisVIcon } from '@patternfly/react-icons';
 import contentHeaderIcon from '../../assets/icons/content-header-icon.svg'

-A **Service Card** component displays a card with an icon, title, description, and an optional customized footer
+The **service card** component displays a card representing a service with an icon, title, description, and an optional customized footer

 ## Examples